tjyderrien/spp-extended-theory/README.md

 # Structure of the code

-The code is now made of 3 branches.
+The code is now made of 4 main branches.
 * Branch release: contains the seemingly stable public code for the community.
 * Branch master:  contains a more advanced version of code for the community.
 * Branch develop: contains the latest code, with non-tested features and possible bugs.
+* Branch Modules: now is possible to install in to integrate in other codes easily.

 # Main developers